And Still I Rise: Background

 And Still I Rise is Maya Angelou's third volume of poetry.
 She studied and began writing poetry at a young age.
 After her rape at the age of eight, as recounted in her first autobiography, I Know Why the Caged Bird Sings (1969), she dealt with her trauma by memorizing and reciting great works of literature, including poetry, which helped bring her out of her self-imposed muteness.

 The publication of And Still I Rise occurred during one of the most productive periods of Angelou's career.
 She had written songs for Roberta Flack and had composed movie scores.
-She had written articles, short stories, TV scripts and documentaries, autobiographies, and poetry; she produced plays; and she was named a visiting professor of several colleges and universities.
+She had written articles, short stories, television scripts and documentaries, autobiographies, and poetry; she produced plays; and she was named a visiting professor of several colleges and universities.
 In 1977, Angelou appeared in a supporting role in the television mini-series Roots.
 She was given a multitude of awards during this period, including over thirty honorary degrees from colleges and universities from all over the world.

 Although Angelou considered herself a playwright and poet when her editor Robert Loomis challenged her to write Caged Bird, she was best known for her autobiographies.
 Many of Angelou's readers identify her as a poet first and an autobiographer second, but like Lynn Z. Bloom, many critics consider her autobiographies more important than her poetry.
 Critic William Sylvester agrees, and states that although her books have been best-sellers, her poetry has "received little serious critical attention".
 Bloom also believes that Angelou's poetry was more interesting when she recited it.
 Bloom calls her performances "characteristically dynamic" and says that Angelou "moves exuberantly, vigorously to reinforce the rhythms of the lines, the tone of the words.
 Her singing and dancing and electrifying stage presence transcend the predictable words and phrases".

 Angelou began, early in her writing career, alternating the publication of an autobiography and a volume of poetry.
 By the time And Still I Rise was published in 1978, she had published three autobiographies, eventually going on to publish seven.
 In 1993, she read her poem "On the Pulse of Morning" at President Bill Clinton's inauguration.
 The following year, her publisher, Random House, placed the poems in And Still I Rise in her first collection of poetry, The Complete Collected Poems of Maya Angelou.
 Also in the 1994 collection were her two previous collections, Just Give Me a Cool Drink of Water 'fore I Diiie (1971) and Oh Pray My Wings Are Gonna Fit Me Well, along with her two volumes published afterwards, Shaker, Why Don't You Sing?
 (1983) and I Shall Not Be Moved (1990).
 Angelou's publisher placed four poems in a smaller volume, entitled Phenomenal Woman, in 1995.

 Two of the poems in And Still I Rise, "Phenomenal Woman" and "Just For a Time", appeared in Cosmopolitan in 1978.
 In 1994, the title poem, "Still I Rise", was part of an advertising campaign for the 50th anniversary of the United Negro College Fund.